nasa/trick/docs/developer_docs/Variable-Server.md

     if cancellable == true, call pthread_cancel
 ```

-Threads can set cancellable to false in their constructor, which VariableServerThread and VariableServerListenThread do
+Threads can set cancellable to false in their constructor, which VariableServerSessionThread and VariableServerListenThread do
 Instead, they call test_shutdown at points that would be appropriate to shutdown in their loops
 Careful design consideration and testing was taken so that if the threads never start, or various error cases are hit, this still goes ok

-### VariableServerThread and VariableServerListenThread pause on checkpoint reload
+### VariableServerSessionThread and VariableServerListenThread pause on checkpoint reload

 #### Old design:

 ```
-VariableServerThread and VariableServerListenThread
+VariableServerSessionThread and VariableServerListenThread
     - pthread_mutex_t restart_pause
 ```